 - Organisations that coordinate complementary monitoring schemes or capacity building programmes.

-The Strategic Working Group that steers the Partnership is made up of:
+The Strategic Working Group that steers the Partnership consists of:

-Dr. Johan Mooij (Member Delegate for Germany), Wetlands International Members Representative and Chairman.
+Janine van Vessem (Member Delegate for Belgium), Wetlands International Members Representative and Chairman.

 Laura Dami (Tour du Valat), Mediterranean Waterbird Monitoring Programme